KexinFeng/m5_blog/transfer.md

 Block baseBlock = embedding.getBlock();
 ```

-On top of the embedding model, we further add a fully connected (FC) layer, the output dimension of which is the number of classes, i.e. 2 in this task.
+On top of the embedding model, we further add a fully connected (FC) layer (also denoted as MLP layer), the output dimension of which is the number of classes, i.e. 2 in this task.
 We use a sequential block model to contain the embedding and fully connected layer.
 The final output is a softmax function to get class probability, as shown below.
 ```java
 Block blocks =
         new SequentialBlock()